Public Radio International: Relationship with NPR

 Public radio is a generic term for non-commercial radio stations or programming that are covered under the Public Broadcasting Act.
 Public radio organizations receive funding from corporate sponsors, public (e.g., Corporation for Public Broadcasting) and private foundation grants as well as donations and gifts from individuals.
 The mix of revenue differs by station, network and/or producer.
 PRI, NPR and American Public Media are the largest providers of public radio programming in the United States.
 They compete with each other for slots on public radio stations and the attention of listeners.
 Each has distinct missions and emphases in programming—PRI is focused on global journalism, providing diverse voices, and arts and cultural perspectives.
 Any given public radio station may be simultaneously both an NPR member and an affiliate of PRI and APM.
 PRI is a not-for-profit organization that has an independent governing board with an independent board of directors.
 NPR is a membership organization; its board is composed of public radio stations which run for seats on the board.

 PRI was a younger organization than NPR, and focused on pushing the sound of public radio forward through innovative programming strategies and leading media in its areas of focus—global news and cultural perspectives.
 (NPR was founded in 1970 and PRI in 1983.)
 Many PRI shows drew a younger overall audience than shows produced by NPR.
 PRI's stated purpose was to offer a wider range of voices than NPR programs.

-In recent years, there have been changes among distributors of numerous programs.
+In recent years, numerous programs have changed distributors.
 Some programs that were formerly distributed by PRI, such as A Prairie Home Companion, Marketplace, and American Routes, along with the BBC World Service, are now distributed by American Public Media.
 APM was formed by Minnesota Public Radio to distribute programs it owned and produced, thereby moving distribution from PRI to APM.

-In addition, PRI distributed World Cafe for many years, but in 2005, the show's distribution was switched to NPR.
+In addition, PRI distributed World Cafe for many years.
+However, in 2005, the show's distribution was switched to NPR.
 At the same time, PRI has also picked up the distribution of programs originally distributed by NPR, including Michael Feldman's Whad'Ya Know?, and, in 2006, Living on Earth—public radio's leading news and information program focused on the environment.
-In September 2007, PRI became the national distributor of Selected Shorts which was previously distributed by NPR.
+In September 2007, PRI became the national distributor of Selected Shorts, which was previously distributed by NPR.

 In January 2014, PRI became the national distributor of Science Friday, also previously distributed by NPR.
 On April 11, 2018, distribution of the show changed hands once more when it went from PRI to WNYC Studios.